apache/pulsar/site/docs/latest/deployment/bare-metal/cluster.md

 ## Deploying a ZooKeeper cluster

 [ZooKeeper](https://zookeeper.apache.org) manages a variety of essential coordination- and configuration-related tasks for Pulsar.
 To deploy a Pulsar cluster you'll need to deploy ZooKeeper first (before all other components).
-We recommend deploying a **three-node ZooKeeper cluster**.
+We recommend deploying a 3-node ZooKeeper cluster.
 Pulsar does not make heavy use of ZooKeeper, so more lightweight machines or VMs should suffice for running ZooKeeper.

 To begin, add all ZooKeeper servers to the configuration specified in [`conf/zookeeper.conf`](../../../reference/Configuration#zookeeper) (in the Pulsar directory you created [above](#installing-the-pulsar-binary-package)).
 Here's an example: